Brice Prairie, Wisconsin

 Brice Prairie is a census-designated place (CDP) in La Crosse County, Wisconsin, United States.
 The population was 1,887 at the 2010 census.
-Brice Prairie is located in the town of Onalaska.
+Brice Prairie is located in the Town of Onalaska.

-Name
+History

 Brice Prairie is named after pioneer farmers Alexander and Lucy Brice, who settled there in 1855.
 Alexander was a United States veteran of the War of 1812.

-Some have referred to Brice Prairie as Brice’s Prairie.